Photo Verification

 Share

 AI detection tools analyze an image's pixels and try to identify statistical patterns left behind by generative models.
 They are classifiers: they take an image as input and return a probability score.
-The output is a guess, sometimes a well-informed guess, but a guess nonetheless.
+The output is an estimate, sometimes a well-informed one, but it remains an estimate.

-Provenance verification takes the opposite approach.
+Provenance verification works the other way around.
 Rather than analyzing an image for signs of synthetic origin, it checks the image against its source material, typically the original RAW file from the camera sensor.
-If the image can be computationally linked back to genuine camera data, its authenticity is established through evidence, not inference.
+If the image can be computationally linked back to genuine camera data, its authenticity rests on evidence rather than inference.

 How AI Detection Tools Work